csucs414/cs414-f18-001-970DreamTeam/documents/Sprints/Sprint3/Sprint3.md

 |12-8|#66|#62, #63, #65|Finishing up project|Soto, Popesh, Nardos, Kitten||

 **These Epics were completed:**
+11, 8, 1, 2, 4, 12, 5

 **Incomplete epics in Sprint Backlog:**
+7, 10

 **These Epics were not completed:**
+7, 10

 **What went well:**
+Communication was a strongpoint, less meetings more coding, hit our stride at the end

 **What we changed this sprint:**
+Less meetings due to increased comfort with class and eachother

 **What we did well:**
+Debug and take care of any issue that arose

 **What we need to work on:**
+Leaving more time for refactoring and testing

 **What we will change next sprint:**
+N/A last sprint of the semester